MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/rsat/rsat-maintain-test-cases.md

 Test plans and test suites continue to be maintained in Azure DevOps.

 To use this feature, you must enable the **Enable upload to Azure DevOps** option.
-Changes that are made in RSAT are then automatically uploaded to Azure DevOps and will be available there.
-Therefore, test suites will include the updated test cases that are available to other users or that can be run in Azure DevOps by a pipeline.
+Changes that are made in RSAT are then automatically uploaded to Azure DevOps and is available there.
+Therefore, test suites include the updated test cases that are available to other users or that can be run in Azure DevOps by a pipeline.

 ## View test case information